 Find a Class

 We hold classes in two locations in Boston’s Jamaica Plain neighborhood: our Schoolhouse and Annex.
 We also service the Greater Boston-area through our School and Community Partnerships.

 Schoolhouse & Annex

-You will find our Registrar and Facilities team in the office at the back of the wood shop at our Schoolhouse.
+You will find our Program Support Associate and Facilities team in the office at the back of the wood shop at our Schoolhouse.
 The rest of our administrative staff have their offices in our Annex.

 Our Annex houses our only handicapped-accessible classroom.
 Please let us know if you use a wheelchair or have other mobility challenges, and we will do our best to accommodate you.

 Eliot Street Schoolhouse • 24 Eliot Street, Jamaica Plain

 The Eliot Schoolhouse is located in a residential neighborhood just off of Centre Street, near the Soldiers Monument, between the Jamaicaway and the intersection of South Street and Centre Street.
 The neighborhood, known as Monument Square, contains many beautiful 19th and 20th century homes, green space and points of historical interest.

 The Footlight Club, First Church Unitarian Universalist, The Soldier's Monument and Loring-Greenough House are all part of this rich historical district.
 Jamaica Pond, a popular walking destination, sits at one end of Eliot Street, and the Arnold Arboretum is also nearby.
 At the other end, shops, galleries and restaurants line Centre Street, with opportunities to eat or shop before or after class.